Homeopathy Treatment for Kidney Creatinine and Its Medicine

 D-Serum Phosphorus -level may increase as the kidneys lose their ability to filter out excess phosphorus from the blood

-E- Serum Bicarbonate levels - the levels could be high or low depending on the grade of Chronic kidney disease(CKD), the use of diuretics, and frequency of dialysis.
+E- Serum Bicarbonate levels - the levels could be high or low depending on the grade of Chronic kidney disease(CKD), the use of diuretics, and the frequency of dialysis.

 2- Urine analysis- this simple test could give some indications about the underlying Chronic kidney disease(CKD), especially if Chronic kidney disease(CKD) is diagnosed accidentally in a routine check-up for some other conditions.
 Urine protein is the important element that indicates Kidney damage.
 A normal sample of urine does not contain any protein.
 As the kidneys start to get damaged, protein leak in urine could be noticed as microalbuminuria and progress to albuminuria.
 Below urine tests help diagnose and monitor patients with chronic kidney disease(CKD).